demisto/content/Packs/GenianNAC/Integrations/GenianNAC/README.md

 ## Commands

 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
-Afte
+After you successfully execute a command, a DBot message appears in the War Room with the command details.

 1. [Post IP address to a tag: geniannac-assign-ip-tag](#Post-IP-address-to-a-tag)
 2. [Delete IP address from a tag: geniannac-unassign-ip-tag](#Delete-IP-address-from-a-tag)